Robert Lamm: Instruments

 In Chicago's early years, Lamm used a simple setup of Hammond organ and Wurlitzer Electric Piano.
 After the band's first tour of Europe, he began using a Hohner Pianet.
 Initially, his use of the grand piano was limited to the studio until he began to use one more regularly on stage, purchasing a Steinway Model D Concert Grand by the early 1970s.
 The Fender Rhodes electric piano became a favorite around 1972.
 Around 1973–1974 he added a Mellotron and Hohner clavinet in his keyboard rig, and also incorporated Moog and ARP synthesizers.
 In the late 1970s, he also started using the Yamaha CS-80 synthesizer and possibly a Sequential Circuits Prophet 5.
 According to an interview with Keyboard Magazine in 1979, he discovered that he no longer needed the Hammond organ after starting to play the CS80, so he retired it.
 On a 1980 TV appearance, he played a grand piano with a Multimoog synthesizer above it.
 He then accessed various synthesizer sound modules via MIDI keyboard controllers such as Yamaha, Kawai, Rhodes, and a Yamaha keytar.
 Beginning in the late 1980s, he began using the Lync LN1000 keytar.
-As his primary keyboard, these days, he prefers the Yamaha Motif ES8 keyboard.
+As his primary keyboard, he prefers the Yamaha Motif ES8 keyboard.